Trinity Repertory Company: Pell Awards

 Trinity Repertory has held the Pell Awards since 1997.
 The awards are named for Rhode Island Senator Claiborne Pell, a patron of the arts who was instrumental in the founding of the National Endowment for the Arts.
 Awards are given for lifetime achievement, distinguished achievement in the arts, New England excellence in the arts, and leadership in the arts.
 The event also serves as a fundraiser for the theater.

-Winners of the Pell Awards have included Ruby Dee and Ossie Davis, Viola Davis, Robert Redford, John Krasinski, and Debra Messing; Rhode Island award winners have included Richard Jenkins and his wife Sharon Jenkins, Rose Weaver, Umberto Crenca, John Chan and Len Cabral.
+Winners of the Pell Awards have included Ruby Dee, Ossie Davis, Viola Davis, Robert Redford, John Krasinski, and Debra Messing; Rhode Island award winners have included Richard Jenkins, Rose Weaver, Umberto Crenca, John Chan and Len Cabral.